aten2001/gt_isye6501/hw4/report.md

   # threshold, is our threshold
   # C - correction value.

-  # error handeling, input an option?
+  # error handling, input an option?
   if (!(type %in% c("low", "high"))){
     print("type is not low or high")
     stop()